 Under section 13A(1) of the Banking Act, in certain circumstances APRA may take control of an ADI's business or appoint an administrator (defined in the Banking Act) to take control of the ADI's business.
-Section 16(1) and (2) of the Banking Act provide that, despite anything contained in any law relating to the winding up of companies, but subject to section 13A(3) of the Banking Act, the debts of an ADI to APRA in respect of APRA's costs (including costs in the nature of remuneration and expenses) of being in control of the ADI's business or of having an administrator in control of the ADI's business have priority in a winding-up of the ADI over all other unsecured debts.
+Section 16(1) and (2) of the Banking Act provide that, despite anything contained in any law relating to the winding-up of companies, but subject to section 13A(3) of the Banking Act, the debts of an ADI to APRA in respect of APRA's costs (including costs in the nature of remuneration and expenses) of being in control of the ADI's business, are a debt due to APRA and have priority in a winding-up of the ADI over all other unsecured debts.

-Section 86 of the Reserve Bank Act 1959 of the Commonwealth of Australia provides that notwithstanding anything contained in any law relating to the winding up of companies, but subject to section 13A(3) of the Banking Act, debts due to the Reserve Bank of Australia by any ADI shall, in a winding up, have priority over all other debts.
+Section 86 of the Reserve Bank Act 1959 of the Commonwealth of Australia provides that notwithstanding anything contained in any law relating to the winding-up of companies, but subject to section 13A(3) of the Banking Act, debts due to the Reserve Bank of Australia by any ADI shall, in a winding-up, have priority over all other debts.

-Section 13A(3) of the Banking Act affects all of the unsecured deposit liabilities of the NZ Branch, which as at 30 September 2012 amounted to \$nil (30/09/2011 \$nil).
+Section 13A(3) of the Banking Act affects all of the unsecured liabilities of the NZ Branch, which as at 30 September 2013, amounted to \$nil (30/09/2012 \$nil).